FunkyTracy/easy-barn-app/README.md

 -   Manage a professional boarding facility
 -   Create an easy way to share farm care instructions with a sitter

-Application will be released in June 2024
+Application will be released later in 2024

 Contributors
 Ashlyn Funk-Tracy